From the time they’re born, kids learn about their environments and the world around them through sensory play.

 With Procare Solutions, child care providers can plan lessons and schedule sensory activities, ensuring that each child in their care develops all seven senses through stimulating play.
 Using the Procare app, parents can follow their child’s progress and track observations in real time as they discover the world through sensory play.

-With features like our integrated child care billing software, daily observation sharing through our parent engagement platform, weekly lesson planning and child development portfolios, Procare is the leading child care management solution for centers of all sizes.
+With features like our integrated child care billing software, daily observation sharing through our family engagement platform, weekly lesson planning and child development portfolios, Procare is the leading child care management solution for centers of all sizes.

 Ready to find out more?